rust-lang/book/second-edition/src/ch06-01-defining-an-enum.md

 Using enums has even more advantages.
 Thinking more about our IP address type, at the moment we don’t have a way to store the actual IP address *data*; we only know what *kind* it is.
-Given that you just learned about structs in Chapter 5, you might tackle this problem as shown in Listing 6-1:
+Given that you just learned about structs in Chapter 5, you might tackle this problem as shown in [Listing 6-1][Listing-6-1]:

 [Listing-6-1]: #Listing-6-1
 <a name="Listing-6-1"></a>